+The installation must comply with local and national requirements, (as well as IEE regulations).
 The unit heater is delivered completely internally wired.
 Where controls of any type are to be added (e.g. room thermostat), the relevant wiring diagrams must be followed.
 Never use a room thermostat to interrupt the electrical supply to the heater!